khalistan-constitution/constitution/README.md

 Sikhs have ruled over portions of the Punjab region since at least 1675.

-On 15 June 1606, Guru Hargobind constructed the Akal Takht (** Throne Of God** ).
+On 15 June 1606, Guru Hargobind constructed the Akal Takht (** Throne Of God ** ).
 This Throne was (physically) higher than the throne of the Mughal Empire.
-Guru Hargobind then ascended onto this throne wearing the swords ** Miri** and ** Piri **.
+Guru Hargobind then ascended onto this throne wearing ** the swords Miri and Piri **.
 Miri representing sovereignty in the material world and Piri represetng sovereignty in the spiritual domain.
-These acts constituted an act of treason against the empire and signalled the start of Sikh resist ance to the Moghul Empire.
+The throne and the act of sitting on it constituted an act of treason against the empire and signalled the start of Sikh resistance to the Moghul Empire.

 On April 13, 1699, Guru Gobind Singh established the Khalsa as an armed Sikh Militia at large, constituted of every Sikh irrespective of gender (**Khalsa Akal Purukh Ki Fauj, Pargateo Khalsa Parmatam Ki Mauj**).
 Every Sikh was required to be armed.

 ### Sikh Nation Established

 In 1708, Guru Gobind Singh started on a journey to parley with the Mughul Emperor in the Deccan (on the latter's invitation).
 While in the jungles of Nandehr, the Guru met a reclusive hermit named Lachman Das.
 The Guru baptized Lachman Das into the Sikh faith and gave him the name **Banda Bahadur**.
-The Guru then provided the hermit with five arrows from his scabbard and five Sikhs and instructed him to travel nearly 1000 kilometers northward to The Punjab to confront the Empire and establish Sikh Rule.
+The Guru then provided the hermit with five arrows from his scabbard and five Sikhs and instructed him to travel nearly 800 miles northward to The Punjab to confront the Empire and establish Sikh Rule.
 Guru Gobind Singh was assasinated a short time thereafter and the Moghul Emperer also passed away.

 Banda Bahadur established a  Sikh Nation as a commonwealth (there was no King) and coinage struck.
 This nation lasted from 1709 to 1715.
 In 1715, Banda Bahadur and his army were captured after a nine month siege.
 Banda Bahadur and his infant son were tortured to death in public (* European eye witness accounts are available.*) and many Sikhs were summarily executed.

 As the Sikh resistance against the Mughal Empire gained ground and the Mughal persecution of the Sikhs intensified, the entire Sikh nation was divided into two standing armies: **The Army of The Elders**  (Budha Dal) and the **Army Of The Young** (Taruna Dal).

-The two standing armies constituting the entire Sikh nation devolved in time into heavily armed militias called **Misls**.
+These two standing armies constituting the entire Sikh nation devolved in time into heavily armed militias called **Misls**.
 From 1720 to 1790, the Sikh Misls confronted the Mughal Empire and the Sikhs ruled portions of the Punjab intermittently during this period.

 ### The First Extermination